 (1) In this regulation —

-“extra cost optional component” means an optional component of a kindergarten programme having a cost that is not incorporated into the determination of the kindergarten’s contributions under regulation 141 because of the high cost associated with the provision of that optional component.
+extra cost optional component means an optional component of a kindergarten programme having a cost that is not incorporated into the determination of the kindergarten’s contributions under regulation 141 because of the high cost associated with the provision of that optional component.

 (2) The teacher in charge of a kindergarten may from time to time determine the costs to be paid for participation in an extra cost optional component of a kindergarten programme.